azat-co/ga-backbone/README.md

 })
 ```

-Move script files under `js` folder (appDir).
+Move the script files under `js` folder (appDir).
 Builded files will be places under `build` folder (dir).

-For more information on build file check out this example: <https://github.com/jrburke/r.js/blob/master/build/example.build.js>.
+For more information on the build file check out this example: <https://github.com/jrburke/r.js/blob/master/build/example.build.js>.

-Now everything should be ready for building one giagantic JavaScript file which will have all the dependencies:
+Now everything should be ready for building one gigantic JavaScript file which will have all our dependencies/modules:

 ```bash
 $ r.js -o app.build.js